Opening times for 25 February 2024

 Sat Nav: For High Close Estate: follow SAT NAV, LA22 9HJ.

-Windermere train station is 8 miles from Great Langdale.
-Catch 555 or 556 Keswick to Ambleside bus, then change to the 516.
+Windermere Railway Station is 9 miles from Great Langdale.
+Catch 555 bus to Ambleside Kelsick Road, then change to the 516 going to Dungeon Ghyll.
+Check Stagecoach for bus timetables.

 Stagecoach 516 from Ambleside, alight at Langdale campsite.

-National Cycle Network Regional Route 37, then links from Skelwith Bridge all the way to Sticklebarn.
+Regional Route 37 (from Greenodd to Ambleside) then links from Skelwith Bridge all the way to Sticklebarn.
 For more information go to the Sustrans website

 Dramatic valley, forged by fire and ice.
 Home to the majestic Langdale Pikes and mountain tarns.